 The second commonality among RTL models centers on the identification and implementation of academic interventions.
 It has been suggested the most appropriate type of post-concussion intervention is informal academic adjustments as they can be provided on a temporary basis and the majority of students will achieve a full recovery within 30 days (Halstead et al., 2013; McAvoy et al., 2018, 2020).
 The third commonality is the call to integrate gradual return to activity into the RTL process (Gioia, 2016; Halstead et al., 2013; McAvoy et al., 2020) and to implement multidisciplinary coordination to initially provide, and then gradually remove, appropriate academic adjustments as the student progresses towards recovery (Dachtyl & Morales, 2017; Gioia, 2016; Hossler et al., 2014; McAvoy et al., 2020).
 Critical to the provision of interventions is the need for ongoing symptom monitoring to assess the student’s post-concussion academic, physical, and psychosocial needs.

 Current RTL guidelines are designed to facilitate the monitoring of symptom recovery of concussed students ostensibly to be able to provide them with academic or other interventions if symptoms do not resolve, and to increase academic engagement as symptoms abate.
 Unfortunately, we have limited knowledge about students’ symptom recovery trajectories, which impedes the ability to identify and evaluate appropriate return to learn supports matched to student needs.
 This knowledge gap motivated the present study.
 We conducted a retrospective analysis of symptom severity data to explore potential symptom cluster severity trends and recovery trajectories in students recovering from concussion.
 A greater understanding of both the initial severity and the recovery trajectories of the six concussion symptom clusters can provide insight on what academic interventions students may need during their recovery and influence the development of RTL interventions that can be empirically evaluated.
-(Collins et al., 2016; Ketcham et al., 2017; Wright et al., 2020)
+Improved knowledge of symptom trajectories in students is further related to speech-language pathologists as SLPs have the clinical skillset to be an integral part of the multidisciplinary concussion management team during the RTL process by providing targeted interventions that address cognitive symptoms and psychoeducation on both headache management and sleep hygiene (Collins et al., 2016; Ketcham et al., 2017; Wright et al., 2020).

 Source of Retrospective Analysis